 Follow us on twitter @ThamesTowpath10 for updates

-Race numbers & timing chips can only be collected from the start on race day.
+Race numbers & timing chips (Race T shirts if you bought one) can only be collected from the start on race day.
 Please remember to bring safety pins to attach your number to you vest or running t-shirt.

-At Race HQ, on the day the team will be handing out numbers (and for those who ordered them, TShirts!) from 7.00 am.
+At Race HQ, on the day the team will be handing out numbers from 7.00 am.
 Please ensure you leave plenty of time to travel to the start to pick up your number.
 Remember, the race starts at 8:30 am.

 The Race HQ and the Start and Finish area are situated in the Hartington Road/University of Westminster playing field, which backs onto the River Thames.
 As this is a playing field please No Dogs are allowed on the field.

 PUBLIC TRANSPORT: Chiswick mainline rail station is an 800m (10 minute) walk to the Start and the best train from Weybridge and Hounslow arrives at 0747, From London Waterloo or Clapham the best bet is Mortlake station arriving at 0735, only 1100m from the start, trains from Kingston, Windsor and Richmond will also arrive here in good time.
 The 190 bus runs between Hammersmith and Richmond tube stations and will drop you near the Start.
 As will the 272 from Shepherd’s Bush.
 If you are arriving at Turnham Green tube station, the E3 bus outside the station runs to Chiswick rail station.

 PARKING: Is not permitted in the University of Westminster and Roko Sports Club ground, as this is private property.